Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-Figure \ref{fig2}(a) shows the particle spectra of different ion species at $t\Omega_{cH}=1800$ normalized by abundance, as a function of their energy per nucleon $\varepsilon$.
-For the first time, the simulation shows that all ion species are accelerated into power-law energy spectra with similar indices around $p=4.5$, suggesting a universal process of ion acceleration across different species.
-Moreover, each species develops a shoulder feature in the energy spectra, which differentiates the power laws from the heated portion.
-These low energy bounds of the power laws for different species are similar, indicating a similar injection process for all species (the difference will be discussed below).
-We obtain the power-law high-energy cutoffs of $\varepsilon_{max}$ for different species (details in the Methods section) and show the relative values in Figure \ref{fig2}(b), where different species follows a fitted scaling of $(Q/M)^\alpha$ ($\alpha\sim0.68$).
-A simulation with somewhat lower $\beta_H=0.08$ produces similar $p\sim4.0$ and $\alpha\sim0.61$.
-In contrast, a simulation with somewhat higher $\beta_H=0.5$ approaching unity produces $p\sim6.3$ and $\alpha\sim1.18$.
-Our simulation results agree reasonably with the HCS observations \citep{Desai2022} where upstream $\beta_H\sim 0.2$, $\alpha\sim0.65-0.76$ and $p\sim4-6$ (see Figure \ref{fig2}(b) $\alpha=0.7$ as a reference line).
-In MMS observations \citep{Bingham2020,Richard2022} where upstream $\beta_H$ (usually $<1$) is difficult to measure precisely, the inferred exponents ($\alpha\sim1$ and $p\sim5-6$) are comparable to simulation results (see Figure \ref{fig2}(b) $\alpha=1$).
-The agreement with observations suggests reconnection as the source of particle acceleration.
-We also performed corresponding 2D simulations and find less efficient acceleration and softer spectra than 3D (see Extended Data Figure \ref{figE.2}), showing that 3D effects are critical for particle acceleration of all species.
-The time evolution of $\varepsilon_{max}$ for different species is shown in Figure \ref{fig2}(c), which features a common evolution pattern across different species.
-Different $\varepsilon_{max}$ first increase to a certain value at the order of $m_HV_A^2$ close to the shoulders in Figure \ref{fig2}(a), representing an injection process.
-Later on, different species start increasing at a similar slope following about $t^{0.75}$, again indicating a universal acceleration process.
-Intriguingly, the transition between the injection and later acceleration has different timing depending on the species, leading to different maximum energy.
+\textbf{Acceleration of Different Ions Species.---} Figure \ref{fig2}(a) shows the particle-number spectra as a function of energy per nucleon $\varepsilon$ for different species at the final time $t\Omega_{cH}=1800$ (solid lines) normalized by their abundance ratio to Fe.
+For the first time, the simulation shows that all ion species are accelerated into power-law spectra with similar indices $p\sim4.5$, suggesting a universal acceleration process across different ion species.
+Over time, these nonthermal power laws are formed with sustainable slopes and keep extending to higher energy {(supplemental material Figure S2)}.
+Moreover, each species develops a shoulder feature in the spectra, marking the low energy bounds of power laws at somewhat different energies.
+This feature indicates a similar injection process for each species but with intriguing differences, as we will discuss below.
+We obtain $\varepsilon_{max}$ as the power-law high-energy cutoffs (where the spectra deviate from the fitted power laws by an e-fold) and show the relative values {near the final time} in Figure \ref{fig2}(b), which follows a fitted scaling $\varepsilon_{max}\propto(Q/M)^\alpha$ ($\alpha\sim0.65$).
+A simulation with lower $\beta_H=0.08$ produces similar $p\sim4.0$ and $\alpha\sim0.54$, {suggesting a low-$\beta$ limit,} while another simulation with higher $\beta_H=0.5$ approaching unity produces $p\sim6.3$ and $\alpha\sim1.14$.
+We also performed corresponding 2D simulations and find less efficient acceleration than 3D (supplemental material Figure S3), showing that the 3D dynamics above are critical for particle acceleration of all species.